mattmassicotte/AppTemplate/README.md

 ## Overall Project Organization

+This Xcode project makes use of [xcconfig](https://developer.apple.com/documentation/xcode/adding-a-build-configuration-file-to-your-project) files.
+I've been using these for a while, and I find it difficult to control my target settings without these.
+I don't always migrate every setting in, but I always use them when I need to change something.

+`User.xcconfig`: a special config file that holds per-user settings.
+This comes in really handy for open source apps, but is unnecessary for any app that shares a single development team.
+`Project.xcconfig`: global settings that apply to all targets within the project.
+Occationally it does make sense to override these defaults, but that's rare. `User.xcconfig` is included here.

+This was all set up with Xcode 15.1.

+## Targets

+Because there can be such a variety of targets, I thought it would be useful to create a bunch.
+Your project almost certainly doesn't need them all.

+### MultiPlatformApp

+This is a standard application target that builds for all Apple platforms that support standalone apps.
+That means it supports macOS, iOS, tvOS, and visionOS.
+Multi-platform targets are kind of amazing, and used to be extremely difficult to pull off.
+I **absolutely** love supporting multiple platforms, even if you don't intend on shipping to all.
+Especially macOS, since it doesn't require a simulator, and can build/test with much less overhead.

 ## Contributing and Collaboration

 I'd love to hear from you!
 Get in touch via [mastodon](https://mastodon.social/@mattiem), an issue, or a pull request.